 With powered splitters, the chances of your multi-HDMI cable setup working without connectivity concerns or dropouts are significantly greater.

-1. Can an HDMI Cable Cause Lag?
+Also, Can Your HDMI Cable Cause Lag?

 HDMI cables do not cause lag.
 An HDMI cord transmits digital signals, which move at lightning speed.
 Even if there was lag due to cable length, it wouldn’t be discernible.